-Gold Standard has shared these proposed updates to the SWS Annex for public consultation and will publish an updated SWS Annex in due course.
-This consultation process will inform future updates to the methodology or to the assurance process, as needed.
+Gold Standard has shared these proposed updates to the SWS methodology for public consultation and with stakeholder input, has published an updated SWS methodology that will be applicable for new projects.

 As part of its regular standard update process, Gold Standard is also undertaking a full review of the microscale programme.
 This review aims to ensure that it is properly structured to deliver on its purpose to enable access for small scale but high impact climate action in vulnerable communities while ensuring sufficient assurance, taking into account the investigation report findings.

 Finally, while the investigation did not analyse historic issuances, nor did it reach conclusions on potential past over-issuance, to be conservative and to safeguard environmental integrity, Gold Standard will retire Gold Standard-certified carbon credits in line with the potential historic over-issuance mentioned in the report.